afnog/afnog.github.io/sse/crypto/presentation.md

 ## Symmetric Ciphers

-* Ciphertext and back to plaintext – Apply a key
+* Ciphertext and back to plaintext – apply a key
 * Security of ciphertext with **private** key
   * Lost key = compromised/lost data
 * This type of cipher system is efficient for large amounts of data